Sepultura: Formation, Bestial Devastation and Morbid Visions (1984–1986)

 The Cavalera brothers, vocalist and guitarist Max (left) and drummer Igor (right), were founding members of Sepultura.
-Max stayed with the band until 1997, while Igor remained until 2006.
+Max stayed with the band until 1996, while Igor remained until 2006.

 Sepultura was formed in 1984 in Belo Horizonte by brothers Max and Igor Cavalera, the sons of model Vânia, and well-to-do Italian diplomat Graciliano, whose death left the family in financial ruin.
-Graciliano's passing deeply affected his sons, inspiring them to form a band after Max heard Black Sabbath's 1972 album Vol. 4 the very same day.
+Graciliano's passing had deeply affected his sons, inspiring them to form a band after Max heard Black Sabbath's 1972 album Vol. 4 the very same day.
 They chose the name Sepultura, the Portuguese word for "grave", when Max translated the lyrics of the Motörhead song "Dancing on Your Grave".
 The brothers were previously in a cover band.

 The brothers' early influences included Led Zeppelin, Black Sabbath, Deep Purple, Van Halen, Iron Maiden, Motörhead, AC/DC, Judas Priest, Ozzy Osbourne, V8, Terveet Kädet, Rattus, and Discharge.
-They would travel to a record shop in São Paulo that mixed tapes of then-latest records by American bands.
+They would travel to a record store in São Paulo that mixed tapes of then-latest records by American bands.
 Their listening habits changed after they were introduced to Venom.
-As Igor Cavalera put it:
+As Igor Cavalera recalls:

 I remember the first time I listened to Venom, it was on a friend's borrowed tape.
 It was similar to Motörhead, only a lot heavier.
 I remember someone saying: it's the devil's Motörhead!
 After we got acquainted with Venom, we stopped listening to Iron Maiden and all that lighter stuff.

+One of Sepultura's early logos, used on the Schizophrenia album cover, and in the booklets of their first four studio albums.

-The Cavalera brothers started listening to more extreme metal bands such as Hellhammer, Celtic Frost, Kreator, Sodom, Slayer, Megadeth, Exodus, and Exciter.
+The Cavalera brothers started listening to more extreme metal bands such as Hellhammer, Celtic Frost, Kreator, Sodom, Slayer, Megadeth, Exodus, Exciter, and Dark Angel.
 They were also influenced by Brazilian metal bands like Stress, Sagrado Inferno, and Dorsal Atlântica.
 By 1984, they had dropped out of school.
 After several early membership changes, Sepultura established a stable lineup of Max on guitar, Igor on drums, lead vocalist Wagner Lamounier, and bassist Paulo Jr. Lamounier departed in March 1985 and became the leader of pioneering Brazilian black metal band Sarcófago.
 Max took over the vocal duties and Jairo Guedz joined the band as lead guitarist.

 After a year of performing, Sepultura signed with Cogumelo Records in 1985.
 Later that year, they released Bestial Devastation, a split EP with Brazilian band Overdose.
 It was recorded and self-produced in just two days.
 The band recorded their first full-length album, Morbid Visions, in August 1986.
-It contained their first hit, "Troops of Doom", which gained some media attention.
+Released that November, the album contained the track "Troops of Doom", which gained some media attention.
 The band relocated to São Paulo.